singer-yang/singer-yang/README.md

 ### Hi there 👋

+I am now a MS/PhD student in Visual Computing Center(VCC), King Abdullah University of Science and Technology(KAUST).

+I got my BS degree in Physics and Computer Science(minor) from University of Science and Technology of China(USTC).

+For more details, please visit our [lab's page.](https://vccimaging.org/People/heidriw/)

 <!--
 **singer-yang/singer-yang** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.